Call Us Today On: 0330 808 1074

 Front doors take a battering every single day.
-The wind causes dirt and dust to attach itself to your door, and the rain can beat down on it during the wet seasons and add to the filth.
+The wind causes dirt and dust to attach itself to your door, and the rain can beat down on it during the wet seasons.

-Plus, you have general wear and tear that happens as your door goes through life.
+You also have general wear and tear.
 As such, you have to maintain your door to keep it in the best condition possible.
 For some people, this can be a troublesome task as the material is hard to clean, and stains are difficult to get out.

 Get a quote

-There’s virtually no maintenance required when you own one of these doors.
-Visually, they might look like timber doors, but you haven’t got to treat it with anything or keep coating it with some protective varnish.
+There’s virtually no maintenance required with composite doors.
+Visually, they might look like timber doors, but you haven’t got to treat it like one.
 In many ways, the door protects itself with that excellent GRP coating.

-This keeps things like dirt and dust off the actual surface of the door.
+This coat keeps things like dirt and dust off the actual surface of the door.
 So, it just sits on there and can be wiped away with a wet cloth.
-That’s all the maintenance required; just a little wipe down when there’s dirt on the door.
+That’s all the maintenance required; just a little wipe down.

-This lack of maintenance can also save money as you don’t need to pay for any costly procedures to protect against cracks or to keep the colour looking its best.
+This lack of maintenance also saves you money, as you don’t need to spend to repair cracks or keep its colour.
 Everything stays the same, and your door rarely needs to be maintained.

 Of course, the build-quality has to be taken into account as well.
 These doors are made out of such high-quality materials, so you get what you pay for.
 When you take everything into account, it’s easy to see why composite doors are more expensive.

 But, it’s equally easy to see how much money they can save, making them far more valuable than UPVC ones.